 - Does it come in a set?
 If so, please include descriptions and images of the whole set.
 Furniture sets tend to have more value than individual pieces.

 - Look at the construction.
 Authentic period furniture was primarily constructed with high-quality materials.
-Open those dresser drawers and send include photos of the drawer corners!

 Meet our appraisers: